aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/legendentry/_index.md

 ```

-no fill of the text.
+Gets no fill of the text.

 **Returns:**
 boolean